FrontEndFoxes/curriculum/workshop/minis/mini1.md

 </template>
 ```

 Now let's move back to our `App.vue` component and make some changes.
 First of all we should import our newly created `Dog` component into `App.vue`.
-Add this string before the `export default` statement:
+Add this string before the `export default` statement in the `<script>` block:

 ```js
 import Dog from './components/Dog';